MartinBriza/QAuth/README.md

 checkpass - PAM conversation in the terminal

-qmlapp - PAM conversation in an ugly QML application
+qmlapp - PAM conversation in an ugly QML application with horrible user experience (you have to press Return AND click on all input boxes)